LeonardoZV/mutation-testing-java-example/README.md

 In this example, the AccountUnitTest.mustCreditSpecifiedValue() and AccountUnitTest.mustDebitSpecifiedValue() tests are the only tests.

-If we execute Code Coverage in this application, it will show that the Account.debit() method isn't fully test covered because the developer forgot to test this snippet:
+If we analyze this application under code coverage, it will show that the Account.debit() method isn't fully covered because the developer forgot to test this snippet:

 ```java
 if (newBalance < 0)